 Good third party providers have the resources to set up flexible supply chain solutions that dynamically adjust to consumer demand.
 By plugging into an existing network that has much broader coverage than their own, retailers can gain access to logistics solutions that don’t require costly capital investments or compromises in capacity.
 Shifting resources to realign geographically then becomes easier, potentially resulting in revenue-generating opportunities and exponential cost savings.

 Retail businesses all share the same priorities: more people visiting their storefronts and online order platforms, more often, with more products in their (real or virtual) carts.
 But retailers don’t have to react on their own to the supply chain implications of changing consumer expectations.

 Services like C.H.
-Robinson’s best in class Managed Procurement Services offer customized solutions and optimizations for retailers of all sizes, helping standardize and streamline ordering to reduce complexities and find significant cost savings.
+Robinson’s best in class Managed Procurement Services offer customized cold supply chain solutions and optimizations for retailers of all sizes, helping standardize and streamline ordering to reduce complexities and find significant cost savings.

 For more information, connect with one of our experts today.